Particular/docs.particular.net/samples/sql-bridge/sample.md

 3. The Sql bridge endpoint (setup to read from that input queue) processes that message and publishes the event.
 4. The Sql Subscriber, subscribes to the SqlBridge.

-Note: the steps of creating the queue and adding the additional subscription message in the subscriptions queue of the publisher can be automated for deployment.
+Note: The steps of creating the queue and adding the additional subscription message in the subscriptions queue of the publisher can be automated for deployment.